| We all hope it won't happen to us. We keep our typing fingers

 trying to illegally access, download, or alter the Web site's files.
 As a last resort it will also help

 authorities track down where an offender lives and, if necessary, whom to charge with a crime.
+As criminals constantly devise new ways to circumvent modern

 security, security procedures are constantly being updated to ensure that the latest version includes protection